webpro/baseplate/README.md

 To build using the `r.js` optimizer and with minified CSS:

-    grunt build
+    grunt requirejs:demo

 This build configuration is set up to build the demo application:

 * one minified JS file for the 3rd-party libraries plus application core
 * one minified JS file for each application module
-* one minified CSS file

 The resources are built to `/dist` (demo app runs at `/dist/app-demo/index.html`).

-The other scenarios have their own build targets:
+The "bare" scenario has its own build target:

     grunt requirejs:bare

-    grunt requirejs:cujo
+The "cujo" setup doesn't have a build process (yet).

 #### Watcher